Vanguard vs Public

 Recommendations

-Long-Term Investors & Retirement Savers: Schwab.
+Long-Term Investors & Retirement Savers: Schwab is best.

 Stock and ETF Trading: Schwab.